monicahomescu/Bank-Account-Management/README.md

 **(E) Undo**\
 `undo` – the last operation that modified program data is reversed.
 The user can undo all operations performed since program start by repeatedly calling this function.

-Requirements:
-- In addition to **procedural programming**, also use **modular programming** by having a **UI** module, a **Functions** module and a **Start** module
-- The **UI** module provides a command-based console user interface that accepts given commands **exactly** as stated
+Additional implementations:

-- Handle the case of incorrect user input by displaying error messages; The program must not crash regardless of user input
+- handling of `incorrect user input` by displaying error messages (the program does not crash regardless of user input)
-- Use the built-in `list` or `dict` compound types to represent entities in the problem domain and access/modify them using *getter* and *setter* functions
+- built-in `list` and `dict` compound types to represent entities in the problem domain and `getter` and `setter` functions to access/modify them
-- Use Python's exception mechanism so that functions can signal that an exceptional situation, or error, has happened
+- use of `Python's exception mechanism`
-- Provide **specifications** for all non-UI functions (except getters and setters), and tests for all non-UI functions related to functionalities **(A)** and **(B)**
+- `specifications` for all non-UI functions (except getters and setters)
+- `tests` for all non-UI functions related to functionalities (A) and (B)
-- Have at least 10 randomly generated items in your application at program startup
+- 10 `randomly generated` items in application at program startup